truongconghiep/CarND-Advanced-Lane-Lines/CarND-Advanced-Lane-Lines-writeup.md

     3. Apply the `cv2.undistort()` function to correct the distortion on the image
  </code></pre>

-This algorithm is implemeted in the function *camera_calibration* in the [jupyter notebook source](https://github.com/truongconghiep/CarND-Advanced-Lane-Lines/blob/master/CarND-Advanced-Lane-Lines.ipynb).
+This algorithm is implemeted in the function [*camera_calibration*](https://github.com/truongconghiep/CarND-Advanced-Lane-Lines/blob/master/CarND_Advanced_Lane_Lines.py#L58).
 In the following picture, found chessboard corners on an image are shown
 ![alt text][image1]

 ## Distortion correction
 After the image matrix and distortion coefficients are calculated, the distortion will be corrected by applying the "undistort_img" function.
 A distortion corrected data is shown below
 ![alt text][image2]